SIGN IN / UP

 opened image

-Ads and trackers can follow you.
-In most cases, advertising may not be appropriate.
-Thanks to trackers, your personal information will be used to determine the effective way to sell any product to you.
-Both banner ads and trackers slow down your browser and interfere with and degrade your browsing experience.
+Advertising and trackers can follow you.
+In most cases, advertising may be inappropriate.
+Thanks to trackers, your personal information will be used to determine the most effective way to sell you any product.
+Both banner ads and trackers slow down the browser, interfere with, and degrade the online experience.

-AdGuard Home is a software that keeps your network secure and blocks ads and trackers.
-In this article, we will look at how to install it in a Docker container using docker-compose as well.
+AdGuard Home is software that provides security for your network and blocks ads and trackers.
+In this article, we will look at how to install it in a Docker container, also using docker-compose.

 Let's install Docker.